v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 ## What's `Receiver` and where is it coming from?

-The `Receiver` parameter is only used in the case of accessor properties.
-It's passed as the **this value** when calling the getter function of an accessor property (step 8 of `OrdinaryGet`).
+The `Receiver` parameter is only used in the case of accessor properties in step 8.
+It's passed as the **this value** when calling the getter function of an accessor property.

-`OrdinaryGet` passes the original `Receiver` throughout the recursion, unchanged (step 3c of `OrdinaryGet`).
+`OrdinaryGet` passes the original `Receiver` throughout the recursion, unchanged (step 3 c).
 Let's find out where the `Receiver` is originally coming from!

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
 Reference is a specification type, consisting of a base value, the reference name and a strict reference flag.
-In the case of `o2.foo`, the base value is the object`o2`, the reference name is the String `"foo"` and the strict reference flag is `false`, since the example code is sloppy.
+In the case of `o2.foo`, the base value is the Object `o2`, the reference name is the String `"foo"` and the strict reference flag is `false`, since the example code is sloppy.

 ### Side track: References